MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyNetwork/methods/partynetwork_getinvitations.md

 ## Remarks

 The array is backed by the library's internal memory.
-The array is only valid until the next call to either [CreateInvitation()](partynetwork_createinvitation.md) or [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md). <br /><br /> A new invitation is exposed to the local device whenever the local device calls CreateInvitation() or a [PartyInvitationCreatedStateChange](../../../structs/partyinvitationcreatedstatechange.md) is provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md).   <br /><br /> Invitations created via CreateInvitation() will only be exposed to the local device.
-The initial invitation will be exposed to all devices in the network via a PartyInvitationCreatedStateChange.   <br /><br /> An invitation will no longer be exposed to the local device whenever a [PartyInvitationDestroyedStateChange](../../../structs/partyinvitationdestroyedstatechange.md) is provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md).
+The array is only valid until the next call to either [CreateInvitation()](partynetwork_createinvitation.md) or [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md). <br /><br /> A new invitation is exposed to the local device whenever the local device calls CreateInvitation() or a [PartyInvitationCreatedStateChange](../../../structs/partyinvitationcreatedstatechange.md) is provided via PartyManager::StartProcessingStateChanges().   <br /><br /> Invitations created via CreateInvitation() will only be exposed to the local device.
+The initial invitation will be exposed to all devices in the network via a PartyInvitationCreatedStateChange.   <br /><br /> Once a [PartyInvitationDestroyedStateChange](../../../structs/partyinvitationdestroyedstatechange.md) has been provided by PartyManager::StartProcessingStateChanges(), the invitation will no longer be present in the array returned by this method.

 ## Requirements